oselvar/connector/README.md

 # Oselvar Connector

-Oselvar Connector is a command-line program for generating Oselvar CSV.
+Oselvar Connector is a command-line program for generating Oselvar CSV for [oselvar.com](https://oselvar.com).

 ## Oselvar CSV